nicpopovic/FREDo/README.md

 ## Section 5.2 Sampling Training & Development Episodes

 Covered by parse_episodes() in src/data.py (lines 144-324)

+In order to control sampling strategies, use the following parameters:
+* --balancing_train hard/soft/single
+* --balancing_dev hard/soft/single

+The above parameters control how relation types are sampled for train/dev episodes. "hard" balances the annotated relation types so that the resulting episodes contain the same amount of examples for each relation type. "soft" corresponds to the balancing procedure used for the test episodes, which is outlined in section 4.3 of the paper. "single" annotates only a single relation type per document.

+* --ensure_positive True/False

+The above parameter controls whether the query documents contain at least a single positive example of the relation type r_s.

 Parameters for test sets are found in train.py (lines 70-71)